Mary Fran Koch is the new parish nurse at St. Rita’s. She has recently retired after serving as a hospice nurse with Allina for the past 26 years.

 They may serve as a resource for parishioners with health issues.They may advocate for those having trouble navigating the health care system.
 They can provide health education, offer input with community resources, and make referrals as needed.
 They can also offer guidance and support to those struggling with spiritual needs in the midst of health crises.
 Parish nurses are wonderful confidential listeners.

 If you have questions about a health condition or need assistance in understanding a diagnosis, a parish nurse is a good resource.
 They can visit you in your home, assess your needs, answer your questions and help find the needed resources to deal with your diagnosis.
 They can provide support by listening to your concerns and needs.
 They can assist you in filling out a health care directive.

-Mary Fran will be available on Tuesdays, and on an as-needed basis as her schedule allows.
-If you would like to get in touch with her, please call the parish office at 651-459-4596, or send an email to firstname.lastname@example.org.
+Mary Fran is available on Tuesdays, and on an as-needed basis as her schedule allows.
+If you would like to get in touch with her, please call the parish office at 651-459-4596, or send an email to email@example.com.